A new batch of chart plotters claim to offer features for sailing boats, including laylines and race starts. Ben Meakins puts them through their paces

 Chart plotters and instruments have been around long enough that they’re now considered standard equipment on most boats.

-But sailors have had to take the functions offered with chart plotters with a pinch of salt, especially when it come to sailing upwind.
+But sailors have had to take the functions offered with even the best chartplotters with a pinch of salt, especially when it come to sailing upwind.
 Until fairly recently they could only deal in straight lines – and there are few things more depressing than watching the ETA tick ever later on a long upwind leg.

 B&G changed all that a few years ago with the introduction of their Zeus range of MFDs (multifunction displays).
 Here at last was a chart plotter designed for sailors.
 The data had long been available in their high-end Deckman racing software, but now it was available to cruising and club racers.
 They’ve been refining it ever since, helped by their racing expertise, and have recently launched the B&G Vulcan plotter, which is an entry-level touchscreen 7in MFD.
 This brings sailing features such as laylines within reach of many more sailors who might have been put off by the higher prices of the Zeus products.